Annapurna Circuit Trek Information

 How difficult is it to trek around the Annapurna?

 The Annapurna Circuit Trek certainly poses numerous challenges throughout the length of the trip.
 The travelers should be physically fit with enough stamina to walk for around 4-8 hours a day.
 The most difficult section of this trekking is from Thorung Phedi to the Thorung La Pass (5416m).
 So, trekkers need to be well-prepared for the ascents and descents along the trekking route.

-However, physical requirements in itself are not enough, a trekker also needs to have his/her travel insurance for any trekking in Nepal.
+However, physical requirements in themselves are not enough, a trekker also needs to have his/her travel insurance for any trekking in Nepal.
 This policy should cover all the extra costs like treatment, ambulance, and doctor’s fees, hospital charges and so on incurred due to injuries, health issues, or accidents.
 Along with this, this policy should also cover the loss from theft, cancellation of the trip, emergency evacuations, and even Heli rescues.

 You might also want to acknowledge some of the popular side treks near the Annapurna Circuit Trail.
 Annapurna Base Camp Trek, Tilicho Lake Trek, Ghorepani Poonhill Trek, Nar Phu Valley Trek and Ghandruk Trek are some of the famous ones.
-Giving you the dazzling view of the crystal-clear lake, Tilicho Lake trek will take you to an altitude of 4,920m.
+Giving you a dazzling view of the crystal-clear lake, the Tilicho Lake trek will take you to an altitude of 4,920m.
 Similarly, Poonhill Trek will not fail to thrill you will jaw-dropping sites of Annapurna, Dhaulagiri, Tukuche, Nilgiri, and Machhapuchhre massif.
 On the other hand, Nar Phu Valley Trek will take you to the desolate lands to the north of the Annapurna region and allow you to enjoy the ancient culture and traditions.